 General support and correction of iron deficiency anemia are needed if infection is heavy.

-Preventing unhygienic defecation and avoiding direct skin contact with the soil (eg, wearing shoes, using barriers when seated on the ground) are effective in preventing infection but difficult to implement in many endemic areas.
-Periodic mass treatment of susceptible populations at 3- to 4-mo intervals has been used in high-risk areas.
+Preventing unhygienic defecation and avoiding direct skin contact with the soil (eg, wearing shoes, using barriers when seated on the ground) are effective in preventing hookworm infection but difficult to implement in many endemic areas.
+Periodic mass treatment of susceptible populations at 3- to 4-month intervals has been used in high-risk areas.

-Larvae travel through the bloodstream to the lungs, penetrate the alveoli, ascend to the epiglottis, are swallowed, and then mature in the intestines.
+In humans, larvae of the hookworms Ancylostoma duodenale or Necator americanus travel through the bloodstream to the lungs, penetrate the alveoli, ascend to the epiglottis, are swallowed, and then mature in the intestines.

 Infection may be asymptomatic, but a pruritic rash may appear at the site of larval penetration, and pulmonary involvement may cause cough and wheezing.

 Treat with albendazole, mebendazole, or pyrantel pamoate.